mipyykko/cybersecuritybase-project/README.md

 ##### Issues:

 An attacker can manipulate user data by changing the web site address.
 In this case signup deletion is handled rather unwisely with a ``GET`` method, and the path to do this is easily guessed.
-Also, the redirection path after the user deletion can be specified directly in the site address, and users could be led to potentially malicious sites.
+Also, the redirection path after the user deletion can be specified directly as a query parameter, thus allowing users to be led to potentially malicious sites.

 ##### Fix:

 An immediate fix is to disable user deletion in the application.
 The *very* insecure way of handling deletions by ``GET`` method should at least be changed to a form ``POST`` or ``DELETE`` and, relating to **A7** flaw stated above, some kind of authentication and user rights should be implemented.
+Redirection with a visible path in the URL is a very unwise choice.
+In this case it is also completely unnecessary, and should be avoided altogether -- it's highly unlikely that the administrator user would ever be needed to be redirected to other pages than the admin page after the deletion.